grafana/tempo/docs/sources/tempo/configuration/_index.md

     # WAL Storage configuration for traces
     traces_storage:

-      # Path to the metrics-generator WAL directory
+      # Where to store the traces while they are being apeended to
       # If set, will create separate wals per tenant by joining the path with the tenant ID
       [path: <string> | default = ""]